WHO WE SERVE

 "Faces of Hunger" (PDF, one page)

-"Hunger Facts: A National, State and Regional Overview" (PDF, one page).
+"Hunger Facts: A National, State and Regional Overview" (PDF, p.2).

 Individuals and families seeking food and other assistance can find help in their ZIP code areas by calling the United Way Community Information & Referral Service any day of the week, any hour of the day.
 The three-digit phone number is 2-1-1.
 Cell phone users should dial 817-258-8100.

 - Emergency shelters for homeless and for battered women and children